-There are so many amazing places to drink tea, and quite frankly, we will drink tea anywhere, but here are some of our favorite spots around Taiwan.
+There are so many amazing places to drink tea, and quite frankly, we will drink tea anywhere, especially when enjoying tea from our own tea selection.
+Here, in no particular order, are some of our favorite spots around Taiwan to drink tea.
 Please use the comments to share your favorite spot to drink tea, we'd love to hear from you.

 This event is truly unique, it is a showcase for skilled traditional tea makers to reach a global audience in a region of Taiwan steeped in tea history.